 Andrea Sáenz is chief operating officer for The Chicago Community Trust, where she partners with colleagues across the organization to deliver on the its mission and goals.
 Sáenz joined the Trust from the Chicago Public Library where she served as first deputy commissioner and chief strategy officer.
 She previously served as chief of staff to Chicago Public Schools’ CEO, leading planning and implementation of district-wide initiatives.

 Sáenz’ previous roles include policy advisor to the Assistant Secretary for Career, Technical and Adult Education at the U.S. Department of Education and executive director of the Hispanic Alliance for Career Enhancement, a national nonprofit working collaboratively with employers, universities and schools to increase Latinos’ entry and success in professional careers.
 She began her social sector career at Congreso de Latinos Unidos in Philadelphia, leading community-based adult education and workforce development.

 Sáenz holds a Master’s degree in government administration from the University of Pennsylvania and a Bachelor’s degree in Latin American studies from Scripps College.
-A 2010 Broad Resident and Leadership Greater Chicago Fellow since 2009, Sáenz serves as a mentor at 1871, Chicago’s tech entrepreneurship hub; serves on the boards of the ACLU, and the boards of the Albert Pick Jr. Fund, Chicago Learning Exchange, Chicago Public Education Fund, Chicago Public Library Foundation, the James Dyson Foundation; and chairs the board of Instituto del Progreso Latino.
+A 2010 Broad Resident and Leadership Greater Chicago Fellow since 2009, Sáenz serves as a mentor at 1871, Chicago’s tech entrepreneurship hub; serves on the National Board of the ACLU, and the boards of the Albert Pick Jr. Fund, Chicago Learning Exchange, Chicago Public Education Fund, Chicago Public Library Foundation, the James Dyson Foundation, and Instituto del Progreso Latino in Chicago.